sandewt/mod_readingbar/README.md

 - Install and activate the module in the topbar postion.

-- Choose the desired bootstrap color theme for the progress bar
+- Choose the desired Bootstrap color theme for the progress bar

 # License